top of page

 Dr. Ashley Mahoney is a postdoctoral fellow with expertise in psychological testing and individual therapy across the lifespan.
 Her work focuses on supporting individuals healing from complex trauma, understanding the impact of systemic oppression, exploring neurodivergence, and reconnecting with hidden parts of themselves.

-Understanding anxiety
+Understanding Anxiety

 The difference with anxiety is more one of permanence.
 Anxiety is, according to Dr. Mahoney, “more of a chronic response… we’re kind of always being activated in that state.”
-In other words, the feeling of “anxiousness” remains activated even when there is no immediate danger, negatively impacting our lives.
+In other words, the feeling of “anxiousness” remains active even when there is no immediate danger, negatively impacting our lives.

-Common symptoms of anxiety
+Common Symptoms of Anxiety

 • Feeling out of control